jeremysee2/internship-notes/design-patterns.md

 # Design Patterns

-architectural design patterns
-linked to OOP

-software design
-one component, other components want to know what its doing (get notified)
-- observer design pattern

-create software components that implement these patterns, lightweight (memory and power, C)

-look up design patterns, think about which of them relevant to embedded, protocol stack for wireless comms,
-- architectural MVC design pattern (UI)
-- which ones are relevant/applicable????
-- in C, not C++

 ## General Software Design Patterns

 A list of cloud design patterns is available from [Microsoft Docs](https://docs.microsoft.com/en-us/azure/architecture/patterns/), or the original book [Design Patterns: Elements of Reusable Object-Oriented Software](https://amzn.to/2l6aZfB).